ClarkNarvas/ClarkNarvas.com/about.markdown

 <br>
 <iframe width="100%" height="315" src="https://www.youtube.com/embed/78NnkaqPXu0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br>
 I had a blog before with a lot of my former goofy antics, but this one was founded in mid-2019.
 I wanted to experiment with a familiar but new format.
-This was before I knew a massive pandemic would happen, so when it did start, [I updated my blog with tips on what to do in the pandemic and how I studied.](https://clarknarvas.com/tags/lockdown)
+This was before I knew a pandemic would happen, so when it did start, [I updated my blog with tips on what to do in the pandemic and how I studied.](https://clarknarvas.com/tags/lockdown)

 ### The 'politics guy.'